Skin in the Game (2017) is Nassim Taleb’s last book of his “Incerto” collection.

 That made no sense to me.

-Furthermore, I’m not a big believer of this “Wisdom of the crowds” concept.
+Furthermore, I’m not a big believer in this “Wisdom of the crowds” concept.
 Plenty of shitty books can hang around for a long time.

 Are we largely collaborative?